EPA raises fines on non-compliant Navistar engines

 Some analysts had said the company could face penalties of as much as $10,000 per engine.

-Navistar this week replaced Chief Executive Daniel Ustian with former Textron Inc CEO Lewis Campbell, after the company’s board lost confidence in Ustian’s engine strategy, which had pursued technology different from that used by rivals such as Paccar Inc and Volvo AB.
+Navistar this week replaced Chief Executive Daniel Ustian with former Textron Inc CEO Lewis Campbell, after the company’s board lost confidence in Ustian’s engine strategy, which had pursued technology different from that used by rivals such as Paccar Inc (PCAR.O) and Volvo AB (VOLVb.ST).

 “We can now provide our dealers and customers with clarity and certainty as we transition to our clean engine technology and look forward to utilizing the (EPA) rule as needed,” Navistar operating chief Troy Clarke said in a statement.